-The beekeeping year can be divided into two halves.
-One half is characterized by expansion, and the other by contraction.
-Tomorrow we begin the next phase.
-Whether you live in the northern hemisphere or the southern, the solstices mark the boundaries, the points at which things begin to change.
+We can divide the beekeeping year into two halves.
+Expansion defines the first half, and contraction defines the second.
+The summer solstice, usually June 21, marks the end of the expansion phase.
+Whether you live in the northern hemisphere or the southern, the solstices mark the boundaries, the points at which colony populations switch direction.

-The honey bee lifestyle is much easier to understand when you look at bees as a part of the natural world, not the man-made one.
-Honey bees respond to cues provided by nature, and once you understand their place in the ecosystem, their life cycle begins to make sense.
+The honey bee lifestyle is much easier to understand when you look at bees as a part of the natural world, not the manmade one.
+Honey bees respond to cues provided by nature, and once you understand their place in the ecosystem, their life cycle will make sense.

 Conversely, if you live in the southern hemisphere, your bees will perceive a lengthening of daylight.
 Your queen will increase egg-laying, and slowly the colony will grow and prepare for the first flush of pollen and nectar.
-Although in the dead of winter it may seem impossible, your colonies are about to get bigger.
-In the south, it’s a good time to check their food supply because the colony will consume more as it grows.
+Although in the dead of winter it may seem implausible, your colonies are about to get bigger.
+In the southern hemisphere, it’s a good time to check the bees’ food supply because the colony will need more as it grows.

 Easing your bees into the next season

 Some researchers say honey bees respond directly to changes in daylight, while others say they don’t.
 But regardless of how it works, we know that brood rearing increases soon after the winter solstice, and decreases soon after the summer solstice.
 You won’t notice it right away, of course.
 There is a lag between what the bees do and what we see.
 However, if you understand what is occurring within the colony, you can predict what happens next.
 Acting on that knowledge is called beekeeping.

 In July, new beekeepers often complain that their bees won’t move up to another super, won’t store any honey, or are acting defensively.
 They want to know if they should re-queen or “force” the bees into another super.
 Others continue to fret about swarming even though swarm season is over and their bees are much more likely bearding than swarming.